As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

 The External Stuff: Evidence of Expertise As A Freelance Writer

 Externally, this is evidence that says you are a professional in your niche.
 It includes everything you can show others, such as certificates from a course, blogs you have built, badges earned, etc.

-You can’t show the intrinsic stuff as much, but here, you can show all you’ve got in your arsenal.
+You can’t show the intrinsic stuff as much.
+But you can show external things.

-One more thing, when you engage in an activity like blogging, you have both internal and external rewards.
-You have the venture as proof, and the process of building that platform is teaching you lessons that are difficult to replicate or show others.
+One more thing: when you engage in an activity like blogging, you have both internal and external rewards.
+You have the blog as proof, and the process of building that platform is teaching you lessons that are difficult to replicate or show others.